-The area adjacent to the subproject's sites are characterized as rural residential and semi desertic in some areas.
-The subprojects are located within the residential part of the area.
+The area adjacent to the subproject site is characterized as rural residential and semi desertic in some areas.
+The subproject is located within the residential part of the area.
 There are no protected areas or endangered species (there are no critical or high biodiversity values that might be affected) in the vicinity of the site.
 There are no close sensitive receptors located near the subprojects site.
 The subproject aims to: